mnapoli/mnapoli.fr/source/_posts/2014-09-21-decoupling-packages.md

 OK, there's not much left to add here, if you have any reaction about this I'd be happy to hear it.
 If I got anything wrong, I'd be happy to correct it.

-I would like to finish on an idea that was suggested about a year ago on the PHP internals mailing list: "**dynamic interface checking**".
+I would like to finish on an idea that was suggested about a year ago on the PHP internals mailing list: "**weak interfaces**".
 Those are interfaces that define a behavior, but **that do not need to be implemented by classes**.
 It mixes the principle of static-typing with duck-typing:

 > If it looks like a duck and quacks like a duck, then it's a duck.